 Yes, you can work while participating in the Global Advocate Program.
 While this does require excellent time management, it is possible and many past Global Advocates have held full or part-time jobs during the training portions of the program.

 While we are sensitive to each individual’s financial obligations, it is not possible to maintain a job in addition to participating in the Global Advocate Program during Phase 2.

 We require that applicants are not enrolled in undergraduate programs at the beginning of the Global Advocate Program.
 However, graduate school commitments are considered on a case by case basis.

 Do I have to have a bachelor’s degree?

 Nope!
-However, to become a Global Advocate, we ask that you have at least a Bachelor’s degree or proven equivalent experience.
-We value the knowledge and insight that comes from both “real world” experiences in the workplace and the more theoretical university education.
+However, to become a Global Advocate, we ask that you have a Bachelor’s degree or proven commitment to community-led development and intercultural engagement.
+We value the knowledge and insight that comes from “real world” experiences, workplace experience, and university education.
 We welcome people of all abilities and backgrounds and believe everyone has something unique to contribute to building a more abundant future.